OSSystems/meta-browser/meta-chromium/README.md

 Additionally, make sure the machine being used to build Chromium is powerful
 enough: a x86-64 machine with at least 16GB RAM is recommended.

+### scarthgap-specific requirements

+The scarthgap OE/Yocto branch is an LTS release, which is often at odds with Chromium's release model because it often requires recent versions of certain recipes to build correctly.

+This is particularly a problem for the toolchain (i.e. LLVM/clang and Rust).
+Chromium needs a more recent version of Rust than OE Core provides for scarthgap, which is why we depend on meta-lts-mixins' `scarthgap/rust` branch.

+**Side note: For now, clang 18 provided by meta-clang is recent enough, but at some point during scarthgap's LTS lifetime Chromium won't be compilable with that version, and we'll have to create e.g. a scarthgap-clang20 branch for meta-clang and use that.**

 ## PACKAGECONFIG knobs